bekaku/bekaku-php-backend-starter/README.md

 $GLOBALS_PROJECT_APP_DATA_DISPLAY = "/github/my-app/data";//path for access from public
 $GLOBALS_PROJECT_APP_DATA_UPLOAD = "D:/xampp/htdocs/githup/my-app/data/";//real path of 'data' folder
 ```
 If you Move your data folders to outside DocumentRoot.
-You can map Alias directory at 'apacheFolder\conf\httpd.conf' Or /etc/apache2/apache2.conf from ubuntu.
+You can map Alias directory at `apacheFolder\conf\httpd.conf` Or `/etc/apache2/apache2.conf` from ubuntu.

 Windows
 ```